 It referenced the achievements it has realized as a company by incentivizing soy farmers to conserve native vegetation through preferential financing, and, collectively, alongside fellow Soft Commodities Forum (SCF) members, in the Cerrado.

-Through the SCF, the company said it has been reporting biannually since June 2019 on soy sourced from Brazil’s Cerrado biome, and from specific municipalities within it identified as priority areas for collective action.
+Through the SCF, the company has been reporting biannually, since June 2019, on soy sourced from Brazil’s Cerrado biome, and from specific municipalities within it that have been identified as priority areas for collective action.

 Just over 25% of its Brazilian soy is sourced from the Cerrado.
-But it said the percentage of its Cerrado sourced soy that comes from the 25 municipalities that are identified as high priority areas is 1% or “just 0.25% of our total Brazil soy volume.”
+But it said the percentage of its Cerrado sourced soy that comes from the 25 municipalities recognized as high priority areas is 1% or “just 0.25% of our total Brazil soy volume.”

 Looking ahead to 2020 and beyond, LDC said it expects to make gains in sustainable sourcing, and that its work towards a more responsible soy business involves:

 - Incentivizing producers to preserve natural vegetation, regardless of existing entitlements.

 - Mapping supply chains.

 - Ensuring traceability for direct sourcing activities in Brazil, Argentina and Paraguay.

 - Protecting key areas through partnerships with fellow members of the SCF in the Cerrado and CIARA and The Nature Conservancy in the Gran Chaco.